docploy/site/docploy/docs/getting-started/order-the-sidebar.md

 - Index
 ```

-A more sensible ordering would have `Index` and `Getting Started` higher in the sidebar:
+A more sensible ordering would raise `Index` and `Getting Started` higher in the sidebar:

 ```
 - Index